It’s often a very little known fact that you easily switch gas providers in Germany, thereby saving you a few hundred of euros per year.

 When moving in, you are often left with a “standard” utility provider (Grundversorger) which takes over if you don’t make any further decisions.
 In Berlin, Vattenfall/Gasag would be that company for example.
 Although it might look like a little trap, this is has the positive effect of avoiding a discontinued service: you will be able to heat your place up or have a hot shower, whatever happens.

-You can save the equivalent of a nice 4 days trip to Barcelona per year.
+You can save the equivalent of a nice 4-days trip to Barcelona, every year.

 So why not taking care of it once and for all?
-The process is easy, takes only a few weeks and involves no risk at all for you.
+Switching gas provides in Germany is easy, takes only a few weeks and involves no risk at all for you.
 If you are a bit blurry on the details on how to do that, i will share my experience step by step with you now.